lukashuebner/HyperPhylo/README.md

 Each element in the line corresponds to a site, and is the repeats class identifier of this site.
 Elements are separated by spaces.
 All sites that have the same repeats class identifier belong to the same repeats class.

-Example of a repeats file with two partitions and a treee with three internal nodes.
+Example of a repeats file with two partitions and a tree with three internal nodes.

     2 3
     partition_0 6